mark-marshall/twilio-flex-interactive-webchat/README.md

 This package can only be consumed together with Twilio Flex.
 Visit http://twilio.com/flex to find out more.

+This way this works is we push chat channel attributes via a studio flow > function, that we subscribe to from the web.
+Any time the attributes change, we pull the "clickablemessage" object and push this into a redux store.
+When then render the buttons based on what is contained within the object.
+As the customer progresses through the studio flow, we push the next set of scripted answers as clickable buttons on their end.
+Thus providing a scripted/guided experience through Studio flow.

+This is a great use case for automating specific tasks that could easily be solved in a self-service fashion vs talking to an agent.
+Give it a try!

 Selectable Chat Messages in Action
 ![Plugin Demo](https://github.com/aestellwag/flex-selectable-chat-messages/blob/main/selectable-chat-messages.gif)